The TPU story matters not only as hardware history, but as an example of how compute economics reshape ML architecture.

 Productivity growth- Liquid cooling introduced.

-- Compute and memory bandwidth have been significantly increased.
+- Compute capacity and memory bandwidth increased substantially.

-- Order of magnitude: up to 420 TFLOPS (according to chapter sources).
+- Order of magnitude: up to 420 TFLOPS, based on the sources used in this chapter.

 TPU v4

-Scaling pod networks- Optical circuit switching to speed up inter-chip communication.
+Scaling pod networks- Optical circuit switching to accelerate inter-chip communication.

-- Focus on distributed training of large scale models.
+- Focus on distributed training for large-scale models.

-- Order of magnitude: 275 TFLOPS per chip (according to chapter sources).
+- Order of magnitude: 275 TFLOPS per chip, based on the sources used in this chapter.

 TPU v5e / v5p